The Basics of Intelligent Automation

 Intelligent Automation has made it very easy to automate extremely multifaceted business processes.
 Here are the typical steps within the IA cycle:

-- Discovery: AI-powered tools mechanically and systematically detect the work activities and responsibilities they need to achieve.
-These tools study the workers who are accomplishing these tasks to recognize optimal workflows.
+• Discovery AI-powered tools mechanically and systematically detect the work activities and responsibilities they need to achieve by studying the workers accomplishing tasks to recognize optimal workflows.

-- Automation: AI-tools are used again to access and decode unstructured data.
-Human language input (in the form of chat conversations, text documents, audio files, and video) is assessed.
-80-90% of the information used by most companies is unstructured.
-Hence, this step is a trailblazer.
-Thanks to this revolutionary step that IA systems can take thanks to AI tools, the possibilities are limitless for industries.The IA system uses RPA bots to complete the tasks it has detected.
+• Automation AI tools are used again to access and decode unstructured data and human language input (in the form of chat conversations, text documents, audio files, and video).
+According to MIT, 80-90% of the information used by most companies is unstructured.
+Hence, this is a crucial step made possible by AI tools, such as RPA bots.

-- Analysis: Analyzing automation relies on AI tools to recognize patterns and regularities in the process data.
-Based on this assessment, the system predicts future productivity levels, profit projections, etc.
+• Analysis – Analyzing automation relies on AI tools to recognize patterns and regularities in the process data.
+Based on this assessment, the system predicts future productivity levels, profit projections and more.

 The final result is a self-adjusted, end-to-end automation process.
 Regardless of what the business tasks are, over time, IA systems reduce error risks via stringent RPA bot management.